nus-cs2113-AY2425S1/ip/docs/README.md

 ## Adding Deadlines: `deadline`

 Add tasks that needs to be completed before a specific deadline.
+Requires 'by' keyword, followed by the task's deadline.

-Format: `deadline DESCRIPTION /by DEADLINE`
+Format: `deadline DESCRIPTION by DEADLINE`

-Example: `deadline cs2113 quiz /by 2024-11-11`
+Example: `deadline cs2113 quiz by 2024-11-11`

+Example: `deadline cs2113 quiz by 6pm`

 Expected output:
 ```